posted April 19, 2022

-Grilled Picanha Steak
+Grilled Picanha (Brazilian Steak)

 This Grilled Picanha Steak is a delicious, juicy grilled steak popular in Brazilian steakhouses.
 It’s a buttery, melt-in-your-mouth bite of good meat cooked over charcoal with simple seasoning.